 In 2002 ICSM became a Standing Committee of ANZLIC – the Australian and New Zealand Spatial Information Council.

 ICSM meets every six months.
-After each meeting ICSM releases two documents:

 A Chair is appointed from the Committee every two years and an ICSM Executive Officer delivers secretariat and project support to the Committee and to Working Groups.